CommitteeOfZero/polyversal-coz-linux-patcher/docs/TROUBLESHOOTING.md

 ### Check the logs

+You can also generate some log files to inspect by [running Polyversal from the command line](#how-to-run-from-the-command-line), using `./polyversal --log` as the command to run.

-You can also check the most recent log files in the `logs` folder that were generated from your most recent run.
-The file of interest is the one **without** `-wine` in its name.
-See if there are any lines with "`ERROR`" or "`FATAL`" at the start and whether they tell you anything about what went wrong.
+You'll then want to check the most recent log files in the newly generated `logs` folder that was created.
+The file of interest is the one **without** `-wine` in its name; see if there are any lines with "`ERROR`" or "`FATAL`" at the start and whether they tell you anything about what went wrong.

-## I completed all the steps successfully, but the patch isn't applied

-This is a known, rare issue with launching the script via the `.desktop` file and is non-reproducible at the time of writing.

-If you got to the success screen in the CoZ patch installer but the patch doesn't appear to be active, then try launching the script from the command line.
-[See the section on how to do so](#how-to-run-from-the-command-line).
-Then follow the installation process again and see if the patch is applied now.

 ## Videos won't play in Anonymous;Code